Reduce friction, increase sales

-The fiction of friction: make closing the sale easy any time, all the time
+The fiction of friction: making sales easier to close, any time, all the time

 The obvious answer to delivering frictionless shopping is speeding up lines at the check-out by using automation, AI, RFID tags, and emulating the Amazon Go model that hit the headlines not so long ago.